 What is Endometriosis?

 Endometriosis is a condition where chunks of uterine lining-like tissue are located in the abdominal cavity (where they don’t belong).
-This tissue responds to monthly fluctuations in hormones causing pain.
-Endometriosis tissue builds, breaks down, and bleeds, just like the uterine lining does.
+This tissue responds to monthly hormonal fluctuations, causing pain.
+This tissue builds, breaks down, and bleeds, just like the uterine lining does.
 Endo pain can occur either before or during menstruation, or at any point throughout the menstrual cycle.
 Endometriosis interferes with fertility through:

 - Obstruction of the Fallopian tubes (the tubes that carry the egg/embryo to the uterus)